open-education-hub/essentials-security/data-representation/index.md

 #### `Hashing`

 A good way to compress data is represented by hashing.
 Data can be stored in hashes; hashes can be stored in hash tables, thus enabling quicker data lookup.

 But how does it work?

 A hashing algorithm is a mathematical algorithm that converts an input data array of a certain type and arbitrary length to an output bit string of a fixed length.

-The process is one-way, as you cannot convert a hash back to the orgiinal data.
+The process is one-way, as you cannot convert a hash back to the original data.
 Hashes establish identity, because they are unique.
 So we use hashes for data encryption.
 We can store passwords as MD5, SHA-1 or SHA-2 (most popular ones), so that in case of a security breach, the real passwords are still hidden.

 ## Data Manipulation